 The story of the modern American Church is a study in dichotomy.
 On the one hand, we enjoy some of the most well-developed worship services, preaching, and programs the world has ever seen.
 You might say that we have perfected the fine art of “Doing Church.”
-On the other hand, American Christianity has been in steep decline for several years.
-More churches are closing their doors than new ones can grow to replace them, and the number of church attenders isn’t keeping up with our population; which means we’re not even reaching our own children, much less our increasingly pluralistic society.
-This is especially true in the largely non-religious Pacific Northwest, where Portland, OR was named the “least-Christian” major city in the nation (2010 U.S. Religious Census: Religious Congregations & Membership Study by the Association of Statisticians of American Religious Bodies).
-This trend has continued to the present time.
+On the other hand, American Christianity has been in steep decline for decades.
+More churches have been closing their doors than new ones can grow to replace them, and the number of church attenders isn’t keeping up with our population; which means we’re not even reaching our own children, much less our increasingly post-christian society.
+This is especially true in Portland, OR...statistically the most irreligious major city in the United States.
 As followers of Jesus in the Portland Metro area, this is alarming; and should cause us to reexamine traditional methods in light of what’s working, what’s not, and what we need to do about it.

 Meanwhile, in many other parts of the world, the number of Jesus-followers is growing exponentially.
 These movements are not focused on professional clergy & church buildings; but are being led by ordinary people all over China, India, Africa, Iran, and other places...sometimes where public worship services and Bibles are repressed or illegal.
 In these movements, there is little distinction between sacred and secular life.
-Small groups of followers learn to love God & each other in the midst of daily life, engage their world through acts of service, share their faith with those who take notice, mentor new believers using simple methods, and help them form new groups to continue the process with others.
+Small groups of followers learn to love God & each other in the midst of daily life, engage their world through acts of service, share their faith with those who express interest, mentor new believers using simple methods, and help them form new groups to continue the process with others.
 This approach may seem strange, but it shouldn’t be; it’s the same method that was used by Jesus and the early Church!

-This is the nature of how the Kingdom of God was designed to grow through all of His people: Like a MOVEMENT…each individual, group, and congregation doing its own part in partnership with others, who together form the unified Presence of Jesus in the world.
+This is the nature of how the Kingdom of God was designed to grow through all of His people: Like a MOVEMENT…each individual, group, and congregation doing its own part in partnership with others, who together form the Unified Presence of Jesus in the world.
 It looks more like a NETWORK and less like an institution.